Jayud Global Logistics Ltd. Notice of January 19, 2026 Application Deadline for Class Action Lawsuit- Contact Lewis Kahn, Esq. at Kahn Swick & Foti, LLC, Before Application Deadline

-NEW YORK and NEW ORLEANS, Dec.
-30, 2025 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., notifies investors in Jayud Global Logistics Limited (“Jayud” or the “Company”) (NasdaqCM: JYD) of a class action securities lawsuit.
+NEW YORK CITY and NEW ORLEANS, Jan.
+06, 2026 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., notifies investors in Jayud Global Logistics Limited (“Jayud” or the “Company”) (NasdaqCM: JYD) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of investors of Jayud Global who were adversely affected by alleged securities fraud between April 21, 2023 and April 30, 2025.
 Follow the link below to get more information and be contacted by a member of our team: